-This course is designed to reinforce and expand the students' Japanese language skills they have already acquired during the first three years.
-The students will continue to work on more depth in literature and writing, with emphasis on kanji combinations and culture.
+Japanese 4 course is designed to reinforce and expand the students' Japanese language skills they have already acquired during the first three years of Japanese.
+The students will continue to work on more depth in reading and writing, with emphasis on kanji combinations and culture.
 Additionally, increased emphasis will be placed on speaking through various activities such as role playing, making researched presentations, and creating stories.
 The class will be conducted in Japanese.